 1. Be Observant

-First and foremost, be observant and look for anything on your roof that should most definitely not be there.
+First and foremost of all the roof maintenance tips: be observant.
+Look for anything on your roof that should most definitely not be there.
 This includes debris, odd color differences in the shingles, sections that look visibly damaged, and anything else that makes you go, “Huh, that wasn’t always like that.”

 2. Make Sure There’s No Debris